FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 ### Activate a Tractor

-This example shows how a real IoT Agent would send an JSON command to a **Tractor** FMIS to move it from an idle to an active state.
+This example shows how a real IoT Agent would send an JSON command to a **Tractor** FMIS System to move it from an idle to an active state.
 The unit with the **Tractor** itself has already supplied an endpoint `/iot/tractor001` where it is listening for commands.